 The page was indexed, despite being blocked by robots.txt

-Unfortunately this is something we see all the time.
+Unfortunately, this specific warning is something we see all the time.
 It usually happens when someone attempts to block a bad bot and puts in an overly strict rule.

 Below is an example of a local music venue that we noticed was blocking all crawlers from accessing the site, including Google.
 Don’t worry, we let them know about it.